cosmos/ibc-go/docs/migrations/v3-to-v4.md

 The `NewErrorAcknowledgement` method signature has changed.
 It now accepts an `error` rather than a `string`.
 This was done in order to prevent accidental state changes.
 All error acknowledgements now contain a deterministic ABCI code and error message.
 It is the responsibility of the application developer to emit error details in events.

-Crossing hellos have been removed from 03-connection handshake negotiation.
-`PreviousConnectionId` in `MsgConnectionOpenTry` has been deprecated and is no longer used by core IBC.

 Crossing hellos have been removed from 04-channel handshake negotiation.
 IBC Applications no longer need to account from already claimed capabilities in the `OnChanOpenTry` callback.
 The capability provided by core IBC must be able to be claimed with error.